Trade Deadline 2018: Primer and Preview

 When: The 2018 Trade Deadline

 The official deadline is Monday, Feb.
-26 at 3 pm EST. While you can trade anyone you like after the deadline, they aren’t eligible for the playoffs on their new team.
-Trades may be announced later than the deadline.
+26 at 3 pm EST. Trades may be announced later than the deadline.
 Deals have to be approved and registered with the league, which involves both GMs calling in to confirm.
 This is known informally as the Eric Lindros rule.
+Don’t forget that the league can reject trades.

 Who: UFAs or Players with Expiring Contracts

-Of course, any player can be traded subject to the terms of their contract.
+Any player can be traded subject to the terms of their contract.
 At this time of year, however, players who are pending Unrestricted Free Agents (UFAs) or players with contracts that end in the summer of the same year are most likely to get moved.
-The idea here is that moving them now will secure a return for players that “selling” teams may lose for nothing if they don’t resign with the team.
+The idea here is that moving them now will secure a return for players that “selling” teams may lose for nothing if the player doesn’t re-sign.
 A good example here is Evander Kane.

-Teams that are leading the standings are often thought of as “buyers.”
-These teams are unlikely to take a big risk when trading for a pending UFA.
-If it doesn’t work out, you just let him walk in the summer.
 This is not to say other trades can’t occur.
-While bigger and more complex trades occur over the summer either before or after the entry draft, anything is possible.
-It is worth mentioning that there a host of complex rules surrounding rosters, call-ups, and waivers.
+While bigger and more complex trades generally occur over the summer either before or after the entry draft, anything is possible.
+It is worth mentioning that there a host of complex rules that come into play around this time of year.
+These involve rosters, call-ups, and waivers.

 Why: Does the NHL Need This?

 Short answer: Not really.
 At this point, the NHL trade deadline is essentially a media event.
-Canadian Networks like Rogers Sportsnet and TSN broadcast from 8:00 am until 5:00 pm covering every move, or lack thereof.
-Mostly, it is just the panel of hockey insiders trying desperately to fill time.
+Canadian networks like Rogers Sportsnet and TSN broadcast from 8:00 am until 5:00 pm covering every move, or lack thereof.
+Mostly, it is just a panel of hockey insiders trying desperately to fill time.
 Sure, its fun to watch them walk a fine line between predicting, hedging, and engaging in instant pundit analysis.
-It doesn’t always work.
+It doesn’t always work, though.
 The truth is out there.

 A deadline is of course necessary.
-Allowing teams to trade whenever they wanted would undermine certainty and potentially parity.
+Allowing teams to trade whenever they wanted would undermine certainty and potentially damage parity in the league.
 Some structure is needed.
-However, any hockey fan knows that trade negotiations start long before the deadline, and last long after.
+However, any hockey fan knows that trade negotiations start long before the deadline, and continue long after.
 In the cap era, teams are constantly trying to assess their team and make moves designed to strengthen the likelihood of a deep run in the playoffs.

 Eric Duhatschek associates the deadline with Groundhog Day.
 He suggests it tends to “produce the same numbing, repetitive storyline” since most general managers have figured out it’s smart to avoid the last-minute shopping rush.
 Practically, this means most of the deals that really matter get done ahead of the cutoff.
 The day itself often generates more heat than light.
-Yet, it has an “annual rite of approaching spring” few fans can resist checking in to see what is happening and what it might mean.
+Yet, it is an “annual rite of approaching spring.”
+Few fans can resist checking in to see what is happening and what it all might mean.

 How: Staying On Top of the Day